WHO IS A REFUGEE? WHY ARE PEOPLE REFUGEES?

 Make friends with a refugee

 Make friends with refugees in your neighbourhood, at school or in your church.
-Help them in small practical ways like learning your language, listening to their story or supporting them in their material needs or helping them learn your language.
+Help them in small practical ways like learning your language, listening to their story, supporting them in their material needs or helping them learn your language.

 Speak up in favour of truth